heapybruh/Turniejowy/README.md

 ## How to use?
 1. Go to [Discord Developer Portal](https://discord.com/developers/applications/)
 2. Create a Bot
-3. Rename [an example config file](./config.json.example) to `config.json`
+3. Rename `config.json.example` to `config.json`
-4. Copy your bot's token and paste it into your config file
+4. Copy your Bot's token and paste it into `config.json`
 5. Install Python modules with `pip install -r requirements.txt`
-6. Start the bot by using `python main.py`
+6. Start the Bot by using `python main.py`